 Your developers have integrated the SDK, and the data from your users have begun pouring in.
 Now what?
 It’s time to start segmenting your users.
 Follow the guide below or check out our LAB Segmentation course!

 Segmentation allows you to target users based upon their demographic, behavioral, social, or technical characteristics and actions.
 Creative and intelligent use of segmentation and messaging automation enables you to seamlessly and easily move your users from first touch to long-term customer.
 Segments update in real-time as data changes, and you can create as many segments as needed for your targeting and messaging purposes.

 Step 1: Navigating to the segments section

-On the left-hand side under Engagement click on Segments.
+From the left-hand side of the Dashboard under Engagement, click on Segments.

 Step 2: Name your segment

 Name your segment by describing the type of user you intend to filter for.
 This will ensure that this segment can easily and accurately be the target of multiple campaigns or Canvases to come.
 Vague segment titles can cause confusion down the line.